High potassium level

 Your doctor may make the following changes to your medicines:

-- Reducing or stopping potassium supplements
+- Reduce or stop potassium supplements

-It is important to follow your health care provider's directions when taking your medicines:
+Follow your health care provider's directions when taking your medicines:

 - Do not stop or start taking medicines without first talking to your health care provider